CyberGhost vs NordVPN: which VPN to choose?

-Although there are many VPN service providers, few can climb to the ranks of NordVPN and CyberGhost.
+Although there are many VPN service providers, few can climb to the ranks of the best VPNs, like NordVPN and CyberGhost.
 Both can be described as anonymous VPN services with large server fleets and many use cases.

 However, first impressions can be very misleading.
 So, the goal of this NordVPN and CyberGhost comparison is to put two and two together.
 I'll do this by stacking both services in categories like speed, features, protection, and pricing.

 |🥇 Overall rank:||#1 out of #42||#7 out of #42|

 |🖥️ Servers:||5,900 + servers in 60 countries||10,200 + servers in 100 countries|

 |🔥 Coupons:||NordVPN coupon 69% OFF||CyberGhost VPN coupon 84% OFF|

 |🔒 VPN protocols:||OpenVPN, IKEv2/IPsec, WireGuard (NordLynx)||WireGuard, IKEv2, OpenVPN (TCP/UDP)|

 |🍿 Streaming services:||Netflix, Hulu, BBC iPlayer, Disney+, and more||Netflix, Hulu, BBC iPlayer, Disney+|

 |🖥️ Platforms:||Windows, Mac, Linux, Android, iOS||Windows, macOS, Linux, Android, iOS|

 |📥 Simultaneous connections:||6||7|